HOT AND HAZARDOUS: HEAT ILLNESS CAN BE DEADLY

 • Emphasize that workers should take a break, drink some water, and rest for a few minutes in a cool place at the first sign of heat stress.

-• Build up your tolerance for working in the heat.
-Heat tolerance is normally built up over one to two weeks.
+• Build up your tolerance for working in the heat; tolerance is normally established over one to two weeks.

-• Drink a glass of water every 15 to 30 minutes while working.
-This is the best way to replace lost body fluid and prevent overheating.
+• Drink a glass of water every 15 to 30 minutes while working to replace lost body fluid and help prevent overheating.

-• Take breaks to cool down.
-A 10- or 15-minute break every two hours is effective when you're working in very hot conditions.
+• Take breaks to cool down — a 10- to 15-minute break every two hours can be effective in very hot conditions.

 • Adapt your work and pace to the weather.

-• Be aware of any health conditions affected by the heat.
+• Be aware of any health conditions affected by heat and read medication labels for possible heat-related side effects.

 Need insurance for You, Your Family or Your Business?